nummacway/gb300/README.md

 **TF Card:** **(GB300 v1 only)** Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.
 The GB300 is picky in terms of which TF cards it will accept.
 Rule of thumb: The cheaper, the more compatible.
 We suggest you do not exceed 64 GB for the same reason.
 If you are moving to a new card, make sure to [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) first (with your old card).
 Then make sure your new card is FAT32 and copy all files to it.

 **TV Out:** The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plugs.
 The yellow RCA plug is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
-If you plug the cable in the GB300, its own screen will be turned off.
-The TV output has a better resolution (640x480) than the internal screen's 320x240.
+If you plug the cable in the GB300, its own screen and sound will be turned off.
+The TV output has a better resolution (640x480) than the internal screen's 320x240 (display the bottom-left pixel of each 2×2 pixel block).
 If your TV doesn't care, use NTSC 480i to avoid unnecessary vertical scaling to 576i.
 NTSC outputs a vertically pixel-perfect result of the user interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.
 Do not plug in the AV cable until the device has completely booted (that includes not plugging in the cable before switching the device on, meaning that the full-size bootlogo is never used).

 **Peripherals:** The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
 You cannot normally buy them individually and the GB300 wasn't sold bundled with them either until [this listing](https://www.aliexpress.com/item/1005007161518444.html) appeared in mid/late June 2024.
 These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick that works with the SF2000.
 Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.
 If your gamepad connects to any of these, it's definitely not compatible with the GB300.
 There are two types of the wired gamepads for consoles like the GB300, the common 5-wire used by all the cheaper Famiclones and the super-rare 4-wire.
 The GB300 only supports the latter.
 A [source for these](https://www.aliexpress.com/item/1005006900177735.html) has been discovered in early June 2024.
 This comes despite the fact that "external gamepad double against" is even promoted on the front of the GB300's box...
 To be completely clear: Wired gamepads, a TV and 5V of USB power are the only things you can connect to your GB300.
 There is no internet or any other type of linking available.